Rosalila/RosalilaFramework/README.md

 Rosalila Engine
 ===============

-Rosalila engine is a free as in freedom game engine written in C++.
+Rosalila engine is a simplified, adaptable and free as in freedom game engine written in C++.

 #Core values